 - Lack of Diversity

 - Monitoring and Lack of Privacy

 I explain each downside in detail in the sections below.

 1. High Prices

-Both buying and rental prices tend to be higher for properties within gated communities, when compared with their non-gated equivalents.
-HOA fees can also be fairly extravagant, because you are paying for the maintenance of the gates and general security.
-Things like the roads are private, so you will pay towards their upkeep.
-If there are leisure facilities, such as golf courses, swimming pools, and tennis courts, you will likely end up paying for those too.
-In short, you should be prepared to be hit by all sorts of fees and expenses.
+Both purchase and rental prices tend to be significantly higher for properties within gated communities when compared with their non-gated equivalents.
+HOA (homeowner association) fees can also be fairly extravagant because you are paying extra for the maintenance of the gates and general security.

 2. Inconvenient Locations